What is a Mail Clerk or Mail Machine Operator?

 The states with the most job growth for Mail Clerk or Mail Machine Operator are Utah, Nevada, and Alaska.
 Watch out if you plan on working in Colorado, Wyoming, or West Virginia.
 These states have the worst job growth for this type of profession.

-The salary for Mail Clerks and Mail Machine Operators ranges between about $20,510 and $46,760 a year.
+The typical yearly salary for Mail Clerks and Mail Machine Operators is somewhere between $20,510 and $46,760.

 Mail Clerks and Mail Machine Operators who work in District of Columbia, Alaska, or Hawaii, make the highest salaries.